Submission guidelines

 Newspapers/journals:

-The names of the periodicals are not italicized and are preceded by a dash (–).
+The names of the periodicals are not italicised and are preceded by a dash (–).

 N.B.
-If a journal/magazine has English variant of the title then it is provided and the Bulgarian title is not transliterated (e.g. Art Studies Quarterly, not Problemi na izkustvoto).
+If a journal/magazine has an English variant of the title, then it is provided, and the Bulgarian title is not transliterated (e.g. Art Studies Quarterly, not Problemi na izkustvoto).

-When quoting sources from the Internet you should provide (if the information is available): author, title, issue, number or date of publication, the internet address (link) and the date the source was accessed on the website:
+When citing sources from the Internet, you should provide (if the information is available): author, title, issue, number or date of publication, the internet address (link) and the date the source was accessed on the website:

 In-text citation: (Strause 2018: and the page, if given).